globerhofer/HIPAA-policies/source/sections/05-roles_policy.md

 ### 5.3.2 Supervision of Workforce Responsibilities

-Although the Security Officer is responsible for implementing and overseeing all activities related to maintaining compliance, it is the responsibility of all workforce members (i.e. team leaders, supervisors, managers, directors, co-workers, etc.) to supervise all workforce members and any other user of Datica’s systems, applications, servers, workstations, etc. that contain ePHI.
+Although the Security Officer is responsible for implementing and overseeing all activities related to maintaining compliance, it is the responsibility of all workforce members (i.e. team leaders, supervisors, managers, directors, co-workers, etc.) to supervise all workforce members and any other user of Datica's systems, applications, servers, workstations, etc. that contain ePHI.

 1. Monitor workstations and applications for unauthorized use, tampering, and theft and report non-compliance according to the Security Incident Response policy.
 2. Assist the Security and Privacy Officers to ensure appropriate role-based access is provided to all users.
-3. Take all reasonable steps to hire, retain, and promote workforce members and provide access to users who comply with the Security regulation and Datica’s security policies and procedures.
+3. Take all reasonable steps to hire, retain, and promote workforce members and provide access to users who comply with the Security regulation and Datica's security policies and procedures.

 ### 5.3.3 Sanctions of Workforce Responsibilities

 All workforce members report non-compliance of Datica's policies and procedures to the Security Officer or other individual as assigned by the Security Officer.
 Individuals that report violations in good faith may not be subjected to intimidation, threats, coercion, discrimination against, or any other retaliatory action as a consequence.

-1. The Security Officer promptly facilitates a thorough investigation of all reported violations of Datica’s security policies and procedures.
+1. The Security Officer promptly facilitates a thorough investigation of all reported violations of Datica's security policies and procedures.
 The Security Officer may request the assistance from others.
    * Complete an audit trail/log to identify and verify the violation and sequence of events.
    * Interview any individual that may be aware of or involved in the incident.
    * All individuals are required to cooperate with the investigation process and provide factual information to those conducting the investigation.
-   * Provide individuals suspected of non-compliance of the Security rule and/or Datica’s policies and procedures the opportunity to explain their actions.
+   * Provide individuals suspected of non-compliance of the Security rule and/or Datica's policies and procedures the opportunity to explain their actions.
    * The investigators thoroughly documents the investigation as the investigation occurs.
 2. Violation of any security policy or procedure by workforce members may result in corrective disciplinary action, up to and including termination of employment.
 Violation of this policy and procedures by others, including business associates, customers, and partners may result in termination of the relationship and/or associated privileges.
 Violation may also result in civil and criminal penalties as determined by federal and state laws and regulations.
    * A violation resulting in a breach of confidentiality (i.e. release of PHI to an unauthorized individual), change of the integrity of any ePHI, or inability to access any ePHI by other users, requires immediate termination of the workforce member from Datica.